What – almonds and fuel? What’s wrong with this picture?

 Can’t believe this?
 There has been so much news of the government over-reaching its reasonable bounds that it simply makes my head spin.

 You can read more about some of the more egregious moves of the government in the “Land of the Free” here:

 Take a deep breath.

 Share this alarming information with others and do what you can to wake others up to the need to protect our food freedoms and keep toxic chemicals off of our foods.

 How about you – did you know that “Raw Almonds” aren’t really raw?

-Where have you been buying your almonds?
+Where do you buy your almonds?

 Source: Local Harvest